NeffIsBack/hacklu-2025/intro/INTRO.md

 <img src="assets/pwned.png" alt="Pwned the domain" width="1140"/>

 Wew we did it!
-The "Pwned!" label indicates that we have command execution, which in most cases means we have administrative privileges to that machine.
-As in this case this is the domain controller, we are effectively Domain Admins now.
+The "Pwned!" label indicates that we have command execution, which usually indicates that we have administrative privileges for that machine.
+As this is the domain controller in this case, we are effectively Domain Admins now.
 With the `--get-file` command you can download the third part of the flag from the desktop of the domain Administrator.

 If you ask yourself, are these misconfigurations realistic in real world environments?
 The answer is yes!
 This is nothing I made up for this lab, I have seen all of these issues on different real engagements.
 Especially SMB shares can be a gold mine.